Multirate Exponential Rosenbrock Methods: Multirate Exponential Rosenbrock Methods

 \subsubsection{Fourth-order method}

 There exist several 4th-order ExpRB schemes \cite{HOS09,LO14a,LO16,Luan17,Luan2021b} with coefficients fulfilling Lemma~\ref{Lemma2.1}.
 However, we chose a 2-stage 4th-order ExpRB method called $\mathtt{exprb42}$ which was constructed for autonomous problems in \cite{Luan17}.
-Since ExpRB methods are invariant under the transformation of autonomous to non-autonomous problems, we transform $\mathtt{exprb42}$ to its non-autonomous version and obtain
+Transforming this to non-autonomous form, we have

 We then apply Lemma~\ref{Lemma2.1} to construct the 4th-order $\mathtt{MERB4}$ method: